Reinhard Bonnke: Early life

 Reinhard Bonnke was born on 19 April 1940, in the city of Königsberg, East Prussia, Germany, the fifth son of Hermann Bonnke, an army logistics officer in the Reichswehr who fought on the Eastern Front; his paternal grandfather was August Bonnke, the owner of a windmill in Trunz, East Prussia (now Milejewo, Poland), who was healed of an unknown ailment by the evangelist Luis Graf in 1922, but died during the evacuation of East Prussia in 1945.
 His mother was Metaa Bonnke (née Scheffler).
 Bonnke had six siblings: Martin, Gerhard, Jurgen, Peter and Felicitas, his only younger sibling and his only sister.

 With his mother and siblings, he was taken to Denmark during the evacuation of East Prussia and spent some years in a displaced persons centre before settling in Gluckstadt, West Germany.
 After his own war service, his father became a pastor in the village of Krempe.

 He became a born-again Christian at the age of nine after his mother spoke with him about a sin that he had committed.
 He sensed a call from God to serve as a missionary in Africa from the age of 10 and said that he had the experience of baptism in the Holy Spirit.

 Bonnke studied at the Bible College of Wales in Swansea, Wales, UK, where he was inspired by the director, Samuel Rees Howells.
 In one meeting Howells spoke of answered prayer; after this meeting, Bonnke prayed, "Lord, I also want to be a man of faith.
 I want to see your way of providing for needs."
 Passing through London, he had a chance meeting with the preacher George Jeffreys.
 As he walked, he came across a house with a nameplate on the front that said “George Jeffreys”.
 He wondered if it could be the great George Jeffreys who had founded the Elim Pentecostal churches in Ireland and England.
 He prayed for the young student and imparted grace to him.

-After graduation, he pastored in Germany for seven years, including establishing a congregation in Flensburg which met in a former rum factory.